floktl/floktl/README.md

 - 👋 Hi, I’m Florian
 - 👀 I’m interested in technology, that will improve the life of all iving things on earth, mainly education, AI, clean energy and space exploration
-- 🌱 I’m currently learning C at the 42 school in Heilbronn, and App design with Figma
+- 🌱 I’m currently learning C at the 42 school in Heilbronn, and App design with Flutter/ Dart and Figma
 - 📫 How to reach me: the best at linkedIN: www.linkedin.com/in/florian-keitel-8247ba154

 <!---